xqstencils/node-jest-lib/README.md

 * Support ES7 & ES6 syntax.
 * Support ESlint to check the code.
 * Support Jest to test your code.
+* Support Nsp to do security check for the dependencis.

 ## Development: